 Can I waive the GRE/GMAT requirement?

-Florida State University has made the decision to temporarily waive the Graduate Record Examinations (GRE) requirements for most Master’s and Specialist applicants applying to the Spring 2022, Summer 2022, and Fall 2022 term.
+Florida State University has made the decision to temporarily waive the Graduate Record Examinations (GRE) requirements for most Master’s and Specialist applicants applying to the Summer 2022 and Fall 2022 term.
 Test scores are still required for admission to The College of Business and doctoral programs.